christoph2/pyA2L/README.md

 pyA2L
 =====

-pyA2L is a ASAM MCD-2MC processing library written in Python.
+pyA2L is an ASAM MCD-2MC processing library written in Python.

 ASAM MCD-2MC, also known as ASAP2, is a non-XML file format for defining calibration parameters, measureable variables, and communication interface specific parameters, widely used in automotive applications.